Pernambuco: Economy

 According with IBGE, in 2007 Pernambuco has 2.34% share of the Brazilian economy and 17.9% share of the Northeast region economy.
 It's the 10th largest economy of the whole country.
 The GDP for the state was R$104,394,000,000 (2011), and the per capita income was R$11,776.

-Atlântico Sul Shipyard, the biggest shipyard in the Southern Hemisphere, located in Industrial Port Complex of Suape.
+Atlântico Sul Shipyard, the biggest shipyard in the Southern Hemisphere, in Industrial Port Complex of Suape.

 The economy is based on agriculture (sugarcane, manioc), livestock farming and creations, as well as industry (shipbuilding, automotive, chemical, metallurgical, electronic, textile, alimentary).
 In the period of October 2005 to October 2006, the industrial growth of the state was the second biggest in Brazil – 6.3%, more than double the national average in the same period (2.3%).
 Another segment that deserves to be highlighted is mineral extraction.
 The pole gesseiro of Araripina is the supplier from 95% of the plaster consumed in Brazil.
 The pole of data processing of the Recife, Digital Port, despite having started in 2000, is one of the five biggest in Brazil.
 It employs around three thousand persons, and has 3.5% the GDP of the state.